Friday, June 13, 2025

 Retinopathy: Eye Problems Linked to Diabetes

-High glucose levels can weaken blood vessels in the eyes.
-This can cause blurry vision or floaters.
+High glucose levels can weaken blood vessels in the eyes, causing blurry vision or floaters.
 Annual eye exams can spot retinopathy early.
 Sudden vision changes need immediate medical attention.

 Kidney Disease: How Diabetes Affects Your Kidneys

-Over time, sugar buildup harms kidney filters, leading to chronic kidney disease.
-Symptoms include swelling in legs or frequent urination at night.
-Keeping blood sugar and blood pressure in target ranges can slow progression.
+Over time, added sugar accumulation damages kidney filters, resulting in CKD.
+Symptoms include leg swelling or frequent urination at night.
+Maintaining target blood sugar and blood pressure levels can help slow progression.

 Risk Factors for Complications in Older Adults

 Managing diabetes in seniors is complex.
-The CDC says aging, bad habits, and other health issues raise risks.
-These factors create a web of challenges for older adults.
+The CDC says aging, bad habits, and other health issues raise risks, creating a web of challenges for older adults.

 Age as a Risk Factor

-As we age, our metabolism slows and muscle mass decreases.
+As we age, our metabolism slows, and muscle mass decreases.
 This makes it harder to control blood sugar.
-Older adults may also have less kidney function, affecting how medications work.
+Elderly people may also have reduced kidney function, which can affect the’ effectiveness of medicines.

 These changes increase the risk of heart disease or nerve damage.